 On 27 February 2019, a new version of the ASX Principles (Fourth Edition) was released.
-The Fourth Edition will take effect for Iluka's financial year commencing 1 January 2020.
+The Fourth Edition took effect for Iluka's financial year commencing 1 January 2020.

-The Board considers Iluka complies with the Third Edition of the ASX Principles and already largely complies with the Fourth Edition of the ASX Principles, even though its first report against the Fourth Edition is not required until February/March 2021.
-Our compliance is set out in this Statement and in the Appendix 4G available on the governance page of Iluka's website, www.iluka.com.
+The Board considers Iluka complies with the Fourth Edition of the ASX Principles.
+Our compliance is set out in this Statement and in the Appendix 4G available on the governance page of Iluka's website.